interstitialRedirectModalTitle

 - Adelaida Arriaza, President of local cooperative Grupo Ganaderos del Valle

-Adelaida Arriaza is the President of Grupo Ganaderos del Valle, a local cooperative that raises cattle in specially designated areas of the reserve identified through a study with an agronomist at TNC.
+Adelaida Arriaza is the President of Grupo Ganaderos del Valle, a local cooperative that raises cattle in specially designated areas of the reserve, identified through a study with an agronomist at TNC.
 Her team works closely with VCR rangers to tag and monitor the cattle and make sure they do not harm the native trees.
-This kind of cooperation is a marked contrast to Adelaida’s previous experience when, for 16 years, she was the leader of the local artisanal fishermen’s syndicate while the logging company still owned the land.
+This kind of cooperation is a marked contrast from Adelaida’s previous experience leading the local artisanal fishermen’s syndicate while the logging company still owned the land.
 She recalls that, “we had to live as spectators, watching all the damage the company did when they applied chemicals to the forest and caused damage in an area where we have sea urchin and piure.
 It took a long time for the populations to recover.”

-Los Rios, Chile Erwin Ovando, one of the Valdivian Coastal Reserve park guards, standing among Alerce trees (Fitzroya cupressoides), which can grow up to 4,000 years old. © Nick Hall
+Los Rios, Chile Erwin Ovando, one of the Valdivian Coastal Reserve’s guards, standing among Alerce trees (Fitzroya cupressoides), which can grow to be more than 4,000 years old. © Nick Hall

 The funds raised by selling carbon credits have helped to protect the natural wonders of the Valdivian Forest while creating new sources of income and opportunity for local people, including members of the Indigenous Mapuche and Huilliche communities.